SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter4/Day1.md

 #### QUESTION 1:
 Explain what lives inside of an account.
 #### ANSWER:
+Account owner's data lives inside of an account which can be in form of things like Smart contract code stored in Storage and can either acessible via Public path (for everyone) or Private path (for those allowed by the account owner)

  <hr>

 #### QUESTION 2:
 What is the difference between the /storage/, /public/, and /private/ paths?
 #### ANSWER:
+The difference between the /storage/, /public/, and /private/ paths are:
+ i. /storage/: stores data and only accessible to the account owner ii. /public/: data store in this path is accessible to everyone iii. /private/: data store in private path is accessible only to the account owner and any other people the account owner give the access to.

 <hr>